Badwater finishers and ZombieRunner proprietors

 - Blister patches.

-- US-made light-weight merino wool socks by Farm to Feet are a favorite at Badwater races.
-Injinji Toesocks are also popular.
+- Both light-weight merino wool socks by Farm to Feet and Injinji Toesocks are favorites at Badwater races.
 Bring several pairs of socks so you can change whenever you like.
 You might want socks a size bigger to go with your bigger sized shoes.

-- Full coverage solar-protective clothing (white or very light colored from head to toe).
+- Full coverage solar-protective clothing (white or very light colored from head to toe), such as those by Solumbra.
 Look for clothing with a SPF or UPF sun-protection rating and vents for cooling.
 Legs can burn just from the heat rising from the road.
 Covering your skin with protective fabrics and using sun screen gives you the protection you need.
 Remember that the crew needs protective clothing also!

 - Shorts and singlet or short sleeved tops, to change into after the sun goes down.
 It’s still hot at night, and you may be cooler in fewer clothes.